- When do I become eligible for benefits?

 Plan A employees hired on or after March 1, 2004 and Plan B employees hired on or after October 4, 2004 (Silver/Gold/Platinum) may enroll in the Indemnity PPO Medical Plan with a Health Reimbursement Account (HRA).
 Payment of a weekly premium is required for this coverage.
 HMO plans are not available to these groups.

-Plan A and Plan B Platinum Plus participants may change their medical coverage election yearly at Open Enrollment.
+Participants may enroll, dis-enroll, or change their medical coverage election yearly at Open Enrollment.
 A plan change can also be made once in a 5-year period outside of Open Enrollment.

-Also, if you decline enrollment for yourself and/or your eligible dependents because you and/or they have other group health insurance, you may be able to enroll outside of Open Enrollment, provided that you request enrollment within 120 days after the loss of the other group coverage.
+Also, if you decline enrollment for yourself and/or your eligible dependents because you and/or they have other group health insurance, then lose that coverage, you may be able to enroll outside of Open Enrollment, provided that you request enrollment within 120 days after the loss of the other group coverage.

 Contact the Fund Office for more information regarding changes to your medical coverage election outside of the annual Open Enrollment period.

-- If you choose to enroll in Employee-Only coverage, your premium is $7.00 per week.
+- If you choose to enroll in Employee-Only coverage, your contribution is $7.00 per week.

-- If you are a Clerk and choose to enroll your children, the premium for you and your children is $10.50 per week.
+- If you choose to enroll your children, your contribution for you and your children is $10.50 per week.

-- If you are Clerk with at least 24 months of service and choose to enroll your legal spouse or registered domestic partner, the total premium for you and your spouse/registered domestic partner or your spouse/registered domestic partner and any dependent children is $15.00 per week (your payment is the same whether or not you have dependent children).
+- If you are Clerk with at least 24 months of service and choose to enroll your spouse or domestic partner, the contribution to premium for both of you or both of you and any dependent children, is $15.00 per week (your payment is the same whether or not you enroll your children).

-You must complete a Payroll Authorization form to permit your employer to withhold the amount of your premium payment from your paychecks.
+You must sign an Enrollment form to permit your employer to withhold the amount of your premium contribution from your paycheck.

 Automatic payroll deductions for your plan elections are required.
-To set up your deduction, complete an Enrollment Form and Payroll Deduction Authorization Form and return it to the Fund Office by the deadline noted in your enrollment materials.
+To set up your deduction, complete an Enrollment form and return it to the Fund Office by the deadline noted in your enrollment materials.

-If you visit a non-network provider, or if your provider will not file a claim on your behalf, you will have to pay that provider up front and submit a claim to the Fund Office for reimbursement of the covered amount.
-You can request claim forms from the Fund Office.
+If you visit a non-network provider, or if your provider will not file a claim on your behalf, you may have to pay that provider up front and submit a claim to the Fund Office for reimbursement of the covered amount.
+You can find claim forms in the “Forms and Publications” section of this site.

 You may request a free copy of the claims and appeals procedures from the Fund Office or local union office.

-Within 180 days after you receive the explanation of benefit, you, or your authorized representative, may file a written appeal with the Fund Office if you dispute the determination.
-You may request, free of charge, relevant documents, records or other information from the plan and the identity of medical experts, if any, who advised the plan about the claim.
+Within 180 days after you receive the explanation of benefits, you, or your authorized representative, may file a written appeal with the Fund Office if you dispute the determination.
+You may request relevant documents, records or other information from the plan and the identity of medical experts, if any, who advised the plan about the claim, free of charge.
 You may submit written comments, documents, records and other information to support you appeal.

-The Appeals Committee will review your appeal at its first meeting that is at least 30 days after your appeal is filed.
-You will be notified if an extension is necessary and the date by which a decision will be made.
+The Appeals Committee will review your appeal no later than its first meeting that is at least 30 days after your appeal is filed.
 A decision may be delayed to allow you to submit additional information.
 You will be notified of the decision within five days after it is made.
+You will be notified if an extension is necessary and the date by which a decision will be made.
 If your appeal is denied, in whole or part, you may file a civil action under ERISA Section 502(a).

 The Fund administers the HRA on your behalf.
-You may contact the Fund Office, or refer to the HRA/HRQ section of this web site, for additional information regarding the HRA.
+You may contact the Fund Office, or refer to the HRA section of this web site, for additional information regarding the HRA.

 “HRQ” stands for “Health Risk Questionnaire.”
 A Health Risk Questionnaire is a confidential survey/questionnaire prepared by health care experts provided to you each year to help identify and seek early care and treatment for potential health risks.
 The questionnaire includes basic questions about health history, your lifestyle and family history.
 It also includes questions that help to specifically address health issues for men and for women individually.
 The results of the HRQ are provided only to the individual who completes the HRQ—your employer, the Fund Office, and your union will NOT receive this confidential information.